-Two sets of each configuration will be set each day, for a total of 10 deployments of each gear configuration over five fishing days.
-Setting will begin no earlier than 05:00 hrs local time or at first light each morning, whichever is later.
-Setting must be immediately preceded by a 15-minute observation period as required by the national law of the USA and intended to avoid interactions with federally designated protected species.
-(See additional protected species requirements at Appendix I).
-Hauling may begin once the gear has soaked for a minimum of three hours.
-Data will be collected on optimal configurations of the gear (weighting, attachment methods, etc.) to optimize setting and hauling of the devices, to minimize fouling, and to effectively use deck space, deployment and retrieval logistics, and basic performance of the units in comparison to fishing without the devices including species caught, injury classifications, catch rates, and size compositions between treatments.
-After sampling, all fish will be returned to the ocean as carefully as possible.
+Four sets will be made each day, for a total of 40 sets over ten fishing days.
+Setting will begin no earlier than 05:00 hours local time or at first light each morning, whichever is later.
+Setting must be immediately preceded by a 15-minute observation period as required by the national law of the USA and intended to avoid interactions with federally designated protected species (See additional protected species requirements at Appendix I).
+Hauling may begin once the gear has soaked for a minimum of five hours (Jul./Aug. window) or three hours (Sept. window).
+Data will be collected on optimal configurations of the gear (weighting, attachment methods, etc.) to optimize setting and hauling of the device, deployment and retrieval logistics, and basic performance of the units in comparison to fishing without the devices including species caught, injury classifications, catch rates, and size compositions between treatment and control.
+After sampling, all Pacific halibut (all sizes), Pacific cod, and rockfish will be retained, dressed, and iced for future sale.
+Non-retained bycatch will be returned to the ocean as carefully as possible.